Ferryville Ordinance Chapter 7

 (2) Payment of bill

-Sewer bills shall be paid by the last day of the billing quarter as noted on the annual invoice.
+Sewer bills shall be paid by the last day of the billing quarter as noted on the annual

-(*amended 12-16-2020)
+invoice. (*amended 12-16-2020)

 (3) Delinquent bills

-Delinquent bills will be charged a $10.00 late fee on the 15th day following the due date.
-Delinquent
+Delinquent bills will be charged a $10.00 late fee on the 15th day following the due

-bills not paid by October 15th including the last quarterly bill shall be placed on the tax bill.
+date.
+Delinquent bills not paid by October 15th including the last quarterly bill shall

 (4) Establishment of a user charge system.

-A user charge shall be charged to all users of the sewage system and shall be proportional to usage of
+A user charge shall be charged to all users of the sewage system and shall be

-various items.
+proportional to usage of various items.

 (5) Budget

-The Village Board shall establish a budget each year prior to the first quarter period of the following
+The Village Board shall establish a budget each year prior to the first quarter period

-year.
+of the following year.
 The budget shall include the following items:

 (a) Current budget, including cost overruns and surplus,